JackGruber/Joplin-Tools/README.md

-# Joplin python tools
+# Joplin tools

 Various python tools for Joplin.
 For the communication with Joplin the API is used.

-## Additional modules
+## Additional python modules

-Please einstall the following modules:
+Please einstall the following python modules:

 - [PyMuPDF](https://github.com/pymupdf/PyMuPDF)
 - [Click](https://click.palletsprojects.com)